segmentio/segment-docs/src/connections/destinations/catalog/facebook-pixel-server-side/index.md

 #### Deduplication considerations

 Events are only deduplicated if the same event is sent _first_ from the browser and _then_ from the server.
-If they are sent from the server and then the browser, they create a duplicate.
 When events are received in this order, the server event is discarded.
+If the events are sent from the server and _then_ the browser, they create a duplicate.
 If you send two consecutive browser events with the same information, neither is discarded.
 If you send two consecutive server events with the same information, neither is be discarded.

 ### Send different events - some from the browser others from the server